komastudios/android-gamesdk/test/memoryadvice/README.md

 ```

 Call the library back with the object to get an estimate in bytes of the memory
 that can safely be allocated by the application.
+Please note that this is
+currently the most experimental part of the libarary, and estimates may be
+inaccurate for combinations of devices that we have not seen in lab testing.

 ```java
 import android.app.Activity;